ororodislikesphysicalexertion/boopbot/README.md

 # boopbot
 Boob Bot is a Discord bot.
-Send !boop in a text channel to get a little surprise :)
+Send !boop or !pet in a text channel to get a little surprise :)